 - Bus during all days of visits as described in the program

-- 13 nights in hotels at 4-star and 5 -star hotels, including breakfast
+- 13 nights in hotels at 4-star and 5 -star hotels, double occupancy, including breakfast

-- Meals (**), all meals as described in the program above, including wine, in other words:
+- Meals as described in the program above (*):

 - 12 high-quality gastronomic lunches with local specialities, including wines and tastings, in most cases as guests at wineries, or at local restaurants

-- One dinner with tango show in Buenos Aires
+- One dinner with tango show in Buenos Aires, including wine

 - Day excursion as per the above program, including entry fees when relevant

-- All winery visits, including extensive private tastings (approx 15 in total)
+- Private, high-quality tastings at wineries (approx 15 in total)

 - Local English speaking guide

 - Wine guiding and wine tutoring by BKWine’s expert guides and founders, Britt Karlsson and Per Karlsson (see more below)